chadmcrowell/killercoda-scenarios/create-operator/step1.md

 For example, the `.PHONY: run` target will run a controller from your host (locally).
 Let's try doing that!

-Click on `Tab 1` to go back to the command prompt and type the command:
+go to the command prompt (in the same window) and type the command:

 ```bash
 go env -w GOPROXY=https://proxy.golang.org,direct